 How to treat a termite nest outside

-It’s normal to have termites foraging in your garden all year round, particularly here in South-East Queensland where we have warm temperatures and ample moisture.
+It’s normal to have termites foraging in your garden all year round, particularly in South-East Queensland, where we have warm temperatures and ample moisture.
 Should you do something about it – absolutely.
-Don’t buy into the “urban myth” that if you leave the termites alone, they’ve politely not visit your home.
+Don’t buy into the “urban myth” that if you leave the termites alone, they’ve politely not visited your home.
 It’s just not that convenient.
-Actually, if you don’t kill the termites in your garden, you’ll just be allowing the colonies to build up numbers to the optimal size so when they do find a conceal point of entry into your home, they will cause maximum damage.
+Actually, if you don’t kill the termites in your garden, you’ll just be allowing the colonies to build up numbers to the optimal size, so when they do find a concealed point of entry into your home, they will cause maximum damage.

 What does a termite nest look like?

-There are five types of termite nest you can find in the garden:
+There are five types of termite nests you can find in the garden:

 Arboreal termite nest